 Educator Testing Requirements

-In order to receive an educator license in the state of Wisconsin, the Wisconsin Department of Public Instruction requires that you demonstrate competency in the basic skills of reading, writing, and mathematics, as well as in the content knowledge of your specific license area.
+In order to receive an educator license in Wisconsin, the Wisconsin Department of Public Instruction requires that you demonstrate competency in the basic skills of reading, writing, and mathematics, as well as in the content knowledge of your specific license area.

-If you are applying for admission into the School of Education, you must pass the Praxis Core tests prior to admission.
-You can sign up for an exam date on after you set up a user account and password.
-You will need to select UW-Platteville (recipient code 1917) as the score recipient.
+If you are applying for admission into the School of Education, you must have a 2.750 cumulative GPA or pass the Praxis Core test before admission.
+You can sign up for an exam date after you set up a user account and password.
+You will need to select University of Wisconsin-Platteville (recipient code 1917) as the score recipient.
 You will need to complete the Praxis Core test or you can meet the basic skills requirement if you meet one of the following:

 - ACT Plus Writing composite score of 22 or higher and a combined English/writing score of 20 or higher.